FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 **Summarize feedback you got here.**

 "I like the use of color in the storyboard"
- "I really like the idea because I sometimes cook and when i'm looking at the receipes and cooking it's really hard.
-IF it was to remind what I was supposed to do next it would be really convenient"
+ "I really like the idea because I sometimes cook and when i'm looking at the recipes and cooking it's really hard.
+If it was to remind what I was supposed to do next it would be really convenient"

 ## Part B. Act out the Interaction